Most Common Communicable Disease Your Child Can Pick Up At School

 Prepare the Home

-• Keep thermometer handy
+• Keep a thermometer handy

-• Have sick-day foods ready
+• Have sick-day Indian foods ready (khichdi, curd-rice, suji porridge, bananas)

 • Plan for work absences